linkedweb/django_react_deployment/README.md

-# Django and React Deployment with Digitalocean
+# Django and React Deployment with DigitalOcean

 ### First create ssh key on your local machine